skuhl/opengl-examples/help/README.txt

 === Getting started
 ===

-Delete any cmake files to ensure we start from a fresh copy
+Unless you are certain Delete any cmake files to ensure we start from a fresh copy

-    rm -rf CMakeCache.txt CMakeFiles
+    Linux & macOS: ./cleanup.sh
+    Windows: Start cmake (see WINDOWS-VisualStudio.txt) and go to "File" and select "Delete cache".

 Search for required/optional libraries and create a Makefile.